| LOVE:

 In any situation where the individual values their love interest above

-their own well-being...and acts accordingly...an external
+their own well-being... and acts accordingly... an external and 'objective'

-evaluation tends to record a credit.
+evaluation tends to record a credit on the score-card.

 In any situation where the individual values their own welfare and